 Adverse impacts on surface water, groundwater and soils themselves can be avoided through appropriate design and site assessment.
-Aside from the type of wastewater system itself, which has been discussed at length already, one of the most important aspects of wastewater design to be considered in detail is the soil into which wastewater is to be discharged.
+Aside from the type of wastewater system itself, which has been discussed above, one of the most important aspects of wastewater design is the soil into which wastewater is to be discharged.
 Wastewater receives 'treatment' by bacteria in the soil following its discharge from the wastewater system.
 The discharge should occur at a rate within the hydraulic capacity of the soil (i.e. at a rate at which the soil can physically absorb and transmit the water).
-If the discharge is maintained below this rate then typically the soils remain aerobic (air spaces are present within the soil), and so the water is treated by aerobic bacteria.
-If the rate of discharge is too high then these air spaces may be lost (the soil becomes saturated).
+If the discharge is maintained below this rate, then typically the soils remain aerobic (air spaces are present within the soil), and so the water is treated by aerobic bacteria.
+If the rate of discharge above this rate, then these air spaces may be lost (the soil becomes saturated).
 Under these conditions the anaerobic bacteria multiply in the soil and these typically emit an offensive odour.
 Furthermore, some of the discharged wastewater may reach the surface.
-Neither of these outcomes are intended or desirable.
+Neither of these outcomes are intended nor desirable.